 Dealing with negative people taxes and drains your energy.
 Therefore, whenever you're forced to deal with such folk, take time afterward to recharge your emotional batteries.

-The best thing to do after dealing with the downer is to call or visit a kindred spirit who shares your basically positive attitude.
+The best thing to do after dealing with a downer is to call or visit a kindred spirit who shares your basically positive attitude.

 If that's not possible, go for a walk, listen to some music, read something inspirational.
 Do something--anything--that creates a mental break.